 - Rollback the drivers.

 The above solutions will get your webcam working right.
-In the sections that follow, you’ll find more in-depth steps for carrying out the above processes.
+In the following sections, you’ll find more in-depth steps for carrying out the above processes.

 1] Disable the mirroring or flip/rotate feature